jepersson/jepersson.github.io/_posts/2017-07-02-p3-street-cleaning.md

-To transform the current .osm data to .json we use the below `shape_element`-function which groups metadata, positional coordinates and adresses (together with any other tags containing sub-tags) while writing our other key value pairs as is into our .json data file.
-You can reference the file in the github respository [here](https://github.com/jepersson/P3-map/blob/master/process_osm.py).
+To transform the current .osm data to .json we use the below `shape_element`-function which groups metadata, positional coordinates and addresses (together with any other tags containing sub-tags) while writing our other key value pairs as is into our .json data file.
+You can reference the file in the github repository [here](https://github.com/jepersson/P3-map/blob/master/process_osm.py).

 Writing a script were we run all the elements through the above code snippet